Whimsy Stick

 Capture: Let the Dog Catch

 Every three to four reps, slow the lure and let the dog catch it.
-This is non-negotiable.
+Non-negotiable.
 A dog that never catches is a dog whose nervous system never closes the loop.
 The capture is the moment that converts arousal into satisfaction.

 Phase: Capture